Vinigperuzzi/Parallel-checkers/README.md

 ### With docker

 There's a Dockerfile to be build with docker compose, so you can run it using it.
-Note that it uses an Graphics interface, so it will not be a simple comando to run the container i nthe right way.
+Note that it uses an Graphics interface, so it will not be a simple comando to run the container in the right way.
 But, there's is two bashes that run the project using docker.
 You can simple run these two commands:

->chmod +x bin/stop
+>chmod +x bin/stop<br>
 >bin/run

 To stop you can do the same for bin/stop bash